flomesh-io/ztm/README.md

 If you prefer GUI, you can open your browser and point it to `http://localhost:7777` right after command `ztm start agent`.
 You can join a mesh, find other endpoints, using apps and everything.
 Almost all functionalities ZTM provides are available from both the CLI and the GUI.

 Repeat the above procedure for every endpoint in your mesh.
 Then, you will be able to manage your mesh via terminal or browser from any endpoint in the mesh.

+#### Using Your Mesh

-Official ZTM releases come with a number of builtin apps including:
+Only connecting a bunch of endpoints as a mesh isn't very useful.
+What makes your mesh useful is the *apps* running in it.
+The official ZTM releases come with a number of builtin apps including:

 - Tunnel - Establish secure TCP/UDP tunnels between endpoints
 - Proxy - A SOCKS/HTTP forward proxy that takes in traffic from one endpoint and forward out via another endpoint
 - Script - Execute *PipyJS* scripts remotely on an endpoint
-- Terminal - Remote log in to the shell on an endpoint
+- Terminal - Remote access to the shell on an endpoint

+Third-party apps can also be installed.
+Also, new apps can be developed rather easily thanks to the *PipyJS* scripting capability of [**Pipy**](https://github.com/flomesh-io/pipy).

 To get a list of all installed apps, type: